 When you are using Textpattern for logging (see above), you can set how long (in days) those logs should be kept.
 ‘7’ will keep the logs available for seven days.

 This is a global setting for whether or not you want to allow your articles to accept comments.
-Effectively turns of all comment-related functionality within the website and administration panels.
+Effectively turns of all comment-related functionality within the website and panels.

-The root-relative URI (without opening or closing slashes) of the directory (folder) that holds images uploaded through the Images administration panel.
+The root-relative URI (without opening or closing slashes) of the directory (folder) that holds images uploaded through the Images panel.
 By default this is

 images, and you only need to change this if you have renamed and/or moved this directory.